Some Doctors, Patients Balk At Medicare's 'Flat Fee' Payment Proposal

 And he notes that his personal net income from Medicare patients would drop even more — by about 10 percent.
 That's because 70 percent of his costs — for rent, payroll and other expenses — are fixed or rising.

-Worthing is leading efforts by rheumatologists to convince CMS to adjust its funding formula before the plan goes into effect in January.
+Worthing is leading efforts by rheumatologists to persuade CMS to adjust its funding formula before the plan goes into effect in January.

-"The proposal is well intentioned but it might cause a disaster," he says, if it leads to fewer medical students going into rheumatology and other specialties that require doctors to manage complex patients.
+"The proposal is well-intentioned, but it might cause a disaster," he says, if it leads to fewer medical students going into rheumatology and other specialties that require doctors to manage complex patients.
 And physicians might stop taking Medicare patients altogether, or avoid those with more difficult problems.

 Al Norman, a 71-year-old Medicare patient, says he can see that disaster coming.